invertase/react-native-firebase/docs/index.md

 #### Local app compilation

-If you are compiling your app locally, use the local app compilation steps described in [Local app development](https://docs.expo.dev/guides/local-app-development/) guide in Expo docs.
+If you are compiling your app locally, run [`npx expo prebuild --clean`](https://docs.expo.dev/workflow/prebuild/) to generate the native project directories.
+Then, follow the local app compilation steps described in [Local app development](https://docs.expo.dev/guides/local-app-development/) guide in Expo docs.
+If you prefer using a build service, refer to [EAS Build](https://docs.expo.dev/build/setup/).

 #### Expo Tools for VSCode